Technical Due Diligence for Startups: A Checklist

 • System automation and administrative tools

-• Third-party SaaS inventory
+• Third-party SaaS inventory and integration dependencies

 • Quality control and assurance processes